Domain name disputes FAQs

 3. How do we choose a domain name?

 Ideally, you want a domain name that reinforces your brand and is easy to remember.
-An obvious option is to base your domain name on the name of your company, a trading name you use, or a trade mark you have registered.
+An obvious option is to base it on the name of your company, a trading name you use, or a trade mark you have registered.

-You will also need to decide which domain name extension(s) to use (see 1).
+You will also need to decide which extension(s) to use (see 1).
 Most UK businesses use .co.uk or .com.
 An individual guessing your website address is most likely to try these endings.

 However, there's a growing number of domain extensions to choose from.
 These include eyecatching extensions like .london, .email or .today, plus industry-specific options like .photography, .accountants or .plumbing.